epam/edp-keycloak-operator/docs/api.md

-KeycloakComponentStatus defines the observed state of KeycloakRealmComponent
+KeycloakComponentStatus defines the observed state of KeycloakRealmComponent.

 <table>
     <thead>